50 things you absolutely have to do in Leeds before you die – how many have you done?

 20. Take a ride on the water taxi

 For some, it’s a way to get from A to B, but really you don’t need to be going somewhere to have a ride on the water taxi – it’s actually worth a go in its own right.
-You’ll get a scenic trip down the River Aire and all for free, so why the hell not?
+For £1, you’ll get a scenic trip down the River Aire between Granary Wharf and Leeds Dock, so why the hell not?

 21. See the biggest elephant armour in the world